NathanShih04/GamerGroupRepository/README.md

 # AP CSP Period 3: Team Awawa
+## Project Ideation
+### Unique Idea
+We're going to have a website that has a Turtle clicker and tracks the cps of the user.
+It we will also implement a reaction speed tracker that has a monkey theme.
+This works when a monkey sprite pops onto the screen and the user is prompted to click anywhere on the screen.
+The website will then return how long you took to react and click on the website.
+We are also planning on a green theme.
 ## [Scrum Board](https://github.com/NathanShih04/GamerGroupRepository/projects/1)
 ## [Insights with Contributors and Commits](https://github.com/NathanShih04/GamerGroupRepository/graphs/contributors)
 ## [Kurtis, Nathan, and Jackson Journal](https://docs.google.com/document/d/1pQnAcAqgome6MvBoRHEPl9Of3VakcVU7TxHEOudmDuM/edit)